 - Don’t use a password manager program on a public computer, so strangers can’t access the account.

-This is an authentication method in which a user can only gain access after successfully presenting two or more pieces of evidence.
-First, your loved one will enter their username and password.
-Then, instead of gaining access straight away, they will be asked to provide another piece of information.
+Two-Factor Authentication means a user can only gain access after successfully presenting two pieces of evidence.
+Generally, the user will enter their username and password first.
+Then, instead of gaining access straight away, they will need to provide another piece of information.
 This second piece of information could be:

-- Something you know – This could be a PIN number, password or answer to a security question.
+- A keycode, password or the answer to a security question.

 A good example of two-factor authentication is taking money out of an ATM.
-Only the correct combination of a bank card and the correct PIN number will allow the transaction to be carried out.
+Only the correct combination of a bank card and the correct PIN number will allow the user to withdraw money.

 Security at Home